-Even though you’ve already applied to Brock University, there are still a number of steps you should take before your first day of classes in September.
+Even though you’ve already applied to Brock University, there are still a number of steps you should take before your first day of classes.
 Consider this your road map — follow these steps, and next thing you know you’ll be a full-fledged Brock University student!

 Your next steps

 Step 2: Apply to residence and pay your residence application fee